Last Updated on

 THE BEST THINGS TO SEE

 I spent a few days in Delhi and wanted to experience the old, historic part of Delhi, where the city was first established.
-If you are planning a visit to this part of town, I will tell you the best things to see in Old Delhi and around the Chandhi Chowk area.
+If you are planning a visit to this part of town, I’ll tell you the best things to see in Old Delhi and around the Chandhi Chowk area.

 Back in the 1600’s, the capital of the Mughal empire in South Asia was relocated from Agra to Delhi, which is now known as Old Delhi.
 It was then a gated walled city, which comprised of the majestic Red Fort, a huge Mosque and the vast neighbourhood including various markets in the middle.
 This formed the city that was then called Shahjahanabad, named after Emperor Shah Jahan, of Taj Mahal fame.

 Make sure you check out my Ultimate Guide to the Taj Mahal.
-It is amazing!

 The streets of Old Delhi were not designed for modern day vehicles.
 They are extremely narrow and the area is overpopulated with people going about their everyday business.
 It is not possible for normal cars and trucks to fit through the tight streets in Old Delhi.
 So rickshaws and bikes are popular and are a necessity to get around, other than walking.
 Even goods are transported with rickshaws.